 There is a newly built motorway that enables you to travel from Hungary to Bulgaria through Serbia (thus eliminating Romania) BUT and this is a big however, Serbia is not in the EU….

-So for this reason we did not drive through Serbia – although we will on a future trip!
+So for this reason we did not drive through Serbia in 2018 – although we have done twice since.

 What do we drive?